isomerpages/mccy-harmonycircle/_sginharmony/Experience.md

 ##### Ayer Rajah-Gek Poh's Racial Harmony Potluck
-***By Ayer Rajah-Gek Poh's Harmony Circle & Citizens' Consultative Committee***
+***By Ayer Rajah-Gek Poh's Harmony Circle &amp; Citizens' Consultative Committee***
 ![AR-GP RH Potluck](/images/ayer%20rajah-gek%20poh%20rh%20potluck.jpeg)

 Want to be part of a potentially record-breaking moment?
-The organisers are aiming to break the Singapore Book of Records by having more than 1,500 participants bring 200 homecooked dishes to share with one another.
-Partake in the numerous activities such as a Costume Competition, Children Art Competition, interactive booths, and Lucky Draws.
+The organisers are aiming to break the Singapore Book of Records by having more than 1,500 participants bring 200 homecooked dishes to share with one another.&nbsp;Partake in the numerous activities such as a Costume Competition, Children Art Competition, interactive booths, and Lucky Draws.

 Registration for selected activities at Teban Gardens Residents’ Network Centre.